kyverno/kyverno-envoy-plugin/website/docs/quick-start/authz-server.md

 EOF
 ```

-Notice that in the configuration, we define an `extensionProviders` section that points to the Kyverno Authz Server installation:
+Notice that in the configuration, we define an `extensionProviders` section that points to the Kyverno Authz Server we will install in the next step:

 ```yaml
 [...]